1EdTech/openbadges-specification/ob_v3p0/impl/getting-started.md

 but there are straightforward options that can take your product to a certified launch simply.

+### Relationship between VC and CLR/OB

+New to this version of the specification, the data model of both CLR and OB adopts the convention of the [[VC-DATA-MODEL]].

+Since Verifiable Credentials are extensible by design, CLR/OB defines a set of extensions (also called profile) for reflecting the domain both specifications
+cover: learning achievements, alignment with educational/workforce frameworks, etc. CLR/OB also defines the verification algorithm for these credentials, as well as a set of services for exchanging these credentials.

+That means that `ClrCredential` and `AchievementCredential` are, in fact, Verifiable Credentials, and can be used wherever a Verifiable Credential can be.
+This assertion is not bidirectional, thus a Verifiable Credential might not be an CLR/OB Credential.
+Only those credentials with the extension set defined by the CLR/OB spec, and verifiable via CLR/Ob verification algorithm, can be treated as CLR/OB Credentials.

 ### Issuer quickstart

 Here is a quickstart tutorial to build an MVP of an Open Badges product that